port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/aws/examples/mapping_extra_resources.md

 # Mapping Extra Resources

-As you've probably looked at the [Examples](./examples.md) page, you've noticed that the AWS Integration supports some AWS resources, but most of them are documented in the Examples page.
+As you've probably looked at the [Examples](./examples.md) page, you've noticed that the AWS Integration supports some AWS resources, but most of them are not documented in the Examples page.

 This page will help you understand what kind of AWS resources are supported by the AWS integration and how to map them into Port.